Taking advantage of multiple scattering for Optical Reflection Tomography: Reconstruction algorithm

 \subsubsection{Choice of the forward model}

-Choosing an appropriate forward model for the optimization algorithm is essential for improving the quality of the refractive index reconstruction.
+Choosing an appropriate forward model for the optimization algorithm is essential for improving the quality of the RI reconstruction.
 Indeed, this model should closely account for the multiple-scattering contribution in order to accurately reconstruct the sample.
 Fig. \ref{fig:fig4} illustrates this fact by displaying the result of our optimization algorithm for different forward models.
 Each model involves a different order of the Born approximation.
 Not surprisingly, the first-order Born model (Fig. \ref{fig:fig4}(b)) only grasps the high spatial frequencies of the sample and only provides an image of the external surface of the cell.
 Remarkably, the second-order Born model reveals the intra-cellular components (Fig. \ref{fig:fig4}(c)).
-Nevertheless, the reconstruction remains imperfect due to discrepancies between the real light propagation and the forward model.
+Nevertheless, the reconstruction remains imperfect due to discrepancies between the real light propagation and the forward model used in the optimization algorithm.
 Those imperfections can be mitigated by increasing the degree of complexity of the forward model (Fig. \ref{fig:fig4}(d)-(f)).
-The 5$^{\text{th}}$-order Born series forward model (Fig. \ref{fig:fig4}(d)-(f)) offers a good compromise between the accuracy of the refractive index map and its computational complexity.
+The 5$^{\text{th}}$-order Born series forward model (Fig. \ref{fig:fig4}(e)) offers a good trade-off between the accuracy of the RI map reconstruction and the computational complexity.
+This forward model includes more scattering events than in our theoretical analysis.
+One might think that the reconstruction quality also depends on other multiple-scattering terms, not just the cross-interactions $U_{12}$ and $U_{21}$.
+Yet this effect remains minor compared to the contribution of the cross-interaction terms $U_{12}$ and $U_{21}$, as detailed in Appendix~\ref{appendix:D}.